gretelai/navigator-helpers/README.md

   - **Groundedness**: Evaluates the factual correctness of the generated text.

   A composite score is computed based on these dimensions, and the best-scoring text from each batch of generations is selected for the following steps.
-- **Gretel Navigator Compound AI system and LLMs**: Used for synthetic data generation and evaluation of generated text.
+- **Compound AI system and LLMs**: Used for synthetic data generation and evaluation of generated text.
+Multiple LLMs are leveraged to generate diverse and high-quality results, utilizing the strengths and capabilities of any connected LLM to improve results.

 ## Installation